-Established in 1928, Headfort Golf Club is one of the finest parkland complexes in the Country.
+Established in 1928, Headfort Golf Club is one of the finest parkland complexes on the island of Ireland.
 Boasting 36 holes, both courses have stunning mature trees, many being specimen, which enhance this unique landscape.

-Headfort, now in existence since 1928, is an experience to rival the best in Ireland.
+Headfort, now in existence for almost 100 years, is an experience to rival the best in Ireland.